 ‘Single or return sir?’

-Bart didn’t normally use the station’s ticket kiosk.
-When he looked at the neon lit guard behind the glass he could see why.’
+Bart didn’t normally use the station’s ticket kiosk: the staff behind the glass rarely showed the proper amount of respect.

 ‘Litter on the track.’

-‘Hallo… ?
+‘Excuse me… ?
 Anyone?
-Where’s this headed?’ said Bart with the thump of machinery rising in his ears.
+Where’s this headed?’ said Bart as the thump of machinery began to rise in his ears.
 Soon he could barely hear the tracks clattering.

 ‘You’ll find out soon enough, it’s similar to recycling but goes a lot deeper.
 Follow the others, please.
 This won’t take a moment.’

-Inside the tunnel most of the lights were out and soon the machinery was so loud Bart could barely hear a thing, and the floor was sticky and damp with liquids he’d have preferred not to think about.
-There was a thump and a scream that cut short too quickly reached his ears from up ahead his feeling of discomfort grew a thousand times worse.
-Bart listened for a few seconds before the crowd surged and it came again.
+Inside the tunnel most of the lights were out and soon the machinery was so loud Bart could barely think.
+Beneath his feet the floor was becoming sticky and damp with liquids he’d prefer not to know the origin of.
+When a thump and a scream that cut short too quickly reached his ears from up ahead his feeling of discomfort grew a thousand times worse.
+Bart listened for a few seconds before the crowd surged once more, and it came again.

 He turned to the nearest commuter, ‘What the hell is that?’

-But in the dim glow from the multitude of mobile devices glowing in people’s hands the man just stared at the back of the person ahead and Bart doubted if he could have said anything anyway.
-There was spittle on his chin and his eyes were rolled so far round all you could see was white.
+But in the dim glow from the multitude of mobile devices glowing in people’s hands the man just stared at the back of the person ahead.
+Bart doubted if he could have said anything anyway.
+His eyes were rolled so far up all you could see was white.

-Bart wanted to turn back right then, and when he saw the machine that was making all the noise his shouts were as loud as the person who’d disappeared inside its maw.
+Bart wanted to scream right then, and he did when he saw the machine that was making all the noise.
+His shouts were as loud as the person who’d disappeared inside its maw.

-‘Wait, wait, stop, can’t you see what’s going to happen?’ shouted Bart.
+‘Wait, wait, stop, can’t you see what’s going to happen?’ yelled Bart.

-But rant and scream as much as he liked no one was listening.
-The expressions on his neighbour’s faces were the same as the commuter he’d tried to ask.
+But rant and rave as much as he liked no one was listening.
+The expressions on his neighbour’s faces were the same as the commuter he’d tried to talk to.

-This time the scream that echoed through the air was a lot closer and Bart saw a cube the size of a washing machine fall to the floor.
+This time the wail that echoed through the air was a lot closer and Bart saw a shiny black cube the size of a washing machine fall to the floor.
 There was an arm sticking from one side, and a leg too, although it looked like it had been broken in a dozen places.

-‘Form an orderly queue,’ said one of the operatives in a blood spattered apron who’d been lashing the crowd into place.
-He might as well have not bothered, there were so many you could barely move.
+‘Form an orderly queue,’ said another white clad operative with a blood spattered apron who’d been shoving the crowd into place.
+He might as well have not bothered.
+There were so many people you could barely move.

-Bart punched, and kicked, and wailed, but there was no stopping the tide.
-He caught a glimpse of a grin from upside down as he was lifted off his feet, and there was just enough time to count the stitches on the operative’s neck before Bart was shoved into the hopper.
-Then there was a bang like an anvil being struck and the machine started up.
+Bart punched, and kicked, and struggled, but there was no stopping the tide.
+He caught a glimpse of a grin from upside down as he was lifted off his feet, and then there was just enough time to wish he’d never tried to go to work that day before he was shoved into the machine.

 It was the last sound Bart heard for a while.

 ‘The vandal,’ spat Bart and his eyes narrowed as lights flashed on bathing the crowd in a cold white glow.
-You couldn’t see who was hidden behind them, but you could hear them clear enough.
+You couldn’t see who was hidden behind them, but when they spoke you could hear their voice plenty clear enough.

-By the time registration was over and the smell of scorched flesh had cleared each of the crowd had a barcode seared on their backs like the marks of a whip.
-Some had even managed to lose the look of indifference they’d had when they arrived and being hosed down soon took care of the rest.
+By the time registration was over and the smell of scorched flesh had cleared each of the crowd had a barcode seared on their back of their necks like they were cattle at market.
+Most had even managed to lose the look of indifference they’d had when they arrived, and being hosed down soon took care of the rest.
 Bart stopped trying to think round about then – he didn’t want to know how much worse it was going to get.
-It was only when he realised they were on the escalator again going up that he decided to notice things again.
+It was only when he realised they were on the escalator again going up that he decided to notice things once more.

-‘Said they’ve got work for us to do,’ said the office worker.
+‘It’ll be alright now.
+They’ve got work for us to do,’ said the office girl putting away her phone.

-Ahead the first commuters were vanishing in green light as the escalator scanned the crowd.
+Ahead the first commuters were vanishing in green light.

 If you’d like to support my work you can by clicking on the link below.